bgmnbear/gdbgui/README.rst

 License
 -------
-This software licensed under Creative Commons Attribution-NonCommercial 3.0 for personal use. `Click here <http://grassfedcode.com/gdbguicommercial>`_ for commercial license.
+GNU GPLv3

 pyPI and this github page are the only official sources of gdbgui.
-Any other sites serving gdbgui in any way should be avoided not only due to licensing issues, but due to security concerns as well.

 How Does it Work?
 -----------------